Vitamin Supplements for Seniors

-While daily use of multi-nutrient supplements has fallen out of favor by some health professionals due to some recent studies, there are five nutrition supplements many seniors should consider taking.
+While daily use of multi-nutrient supplements has fallen out of favor by some health professionals due to some recent studies, there are five vitamin and mineral supplements many seniors should consider taking.
 While food is always the best source of nutrients, certain circumstances with aging may warrant adding these nutrition supplements to your diet!
+Malabsorption and decreased food intake are two reasons vitamin and mineral supplements may be necessary.

 Omega-3 Fatty Acids